kartikm/wmflab-la/README.md

-# wsla
+# wmflab-la
-wikisource language analysis
+Generic language analysis code meant to be hosted on wmflab VPS.

-This project aims to automate Language Analysis of Gujarati Wiki Source Project's Pages.
-Later on it should be extended to Main Gujarati Wikipedia pages as well.
+This project aims to automate Language Analysis of Gujarati Wiki Source and Gujarati Wikipedia Project's Pages.

-The main Script reads the URLs of the Gujarati WikiSource Pages from a file called "page_names.txt".
-It assumes that it matches th the page's page title part on Guj.
-Wikisource.
-If we want to bypass the URLs that we have already processed adding a colon (:) character and writing "Done" after it would make this program ignore it.
+It is started from cloning the project wsla project.
+This forking was essential as wmflab's python support is for python version 3.5 while wsla project used to utilise features from python 3.6 hence the requirement to backport the code arose.